mhudasch/unable-to-get-local-issuer-certificate/docs/general-troubleshooting.md

   Replace `<path to certificate file>` with the path to the new root CA certificate file.

-Note: The `sudo` command is used to run the security command with administrator privileges.
+The `sudo` command is used to run the security command with administrator privileges.
+{: .note}

 To update intermediate certificates, follow these steps: